-Landing at Ivato airport in Antananarivo, the capital of Madagascar.
+Arrival at Ivato Airport in Antananarivo, the capital of Madagascar.
 Welcome or ‘tonga soa’!
-Our driver will bring you to your guesthouse hotel near the airport, so you can relax and have dinner after your long flight.
+Our driver will bring you to your guesthouse hotel near the airport so you can relax and have dinner after your long flight.
 On the road to the hotel, you will start with overlooking the characteristic rice paddies of the high plateau right away!
 Your journey begins!

-After a breakfast at your hotel, you will be driven eastward to Andasibe.
-This journey takes 138 km, a drive of approximately three and a half hours.
-If you wish, you can take lunch near the village of Andasibe and visit the VOI community-based reserve before you go to your hotel.
+After breakfast at your hotel, you will be driven eastward to Andasibe.
+This journey covers 138 km, a drive of approximately 3.5 hours.
+If you wish, you can enjoy lunch near the village of Andasibe and visit the VOI community-based reserve before you go to your hotel.

 VOI (Vondron’olona Ifotony) is a small local reserve managed by local people.
-The reserve protects different species of animal and flowers: a group of Indris, diademed sifakas, wooly lemurs, reptiles, amphibians and different insects like the famous giraffe necked weevil.
+The reserve protects different species of animals and flowers: a group of Indris, diademed sifakas, woolly lemurs, reptiles, amphibians, and different insects like the famous giraffe-necked weevil.

 The letter sequence means (in English): “Local people love the forest”.
 The private park not only serves as recreational, but also informs local people about conservation and ecotourism.
 Half of the generated income is used for several projects in Andasibe, e.g. building water taps or supporting a small local hospital.

-Afterwards, you will reach the local owned and managed simple Ricolodge hotel in a small part of the Forest.
-In this forest, if you wish, you can take a small walk through their territory and ask the employees for a night walk.
+Afterwards, you will reach the locally owned and managed simple Ricolodge hotel in a small part of the forest.
+In this forest, if you wish, you can take a short walk through their territory and ask the employees for a night walk.

-Transport Antananarivo – Andasibe (3.30 hours’ – whitout traffic jam in/around town)
+Transfer: Antananarivo – Andasibe (3.5 hours’ drive – without traffic jam in/around town)

 Today, you will continue your trekking around Torotorofotsy and through a part of the Mantadia National Forest.
 In the afternoon, we will be back in the village and will stay the night at the Ricolodge.

-Experience the day in the backland of Antsirabe.
-Today, you will head to the village of Fiadanana, a village located about 30km from Antsirabe city.
-The car will bring you to a small-town West and from where you will start a simple trekking to Fiadanana.
+Today, you will experience the backland of Antsirabe.
+You will head to the village of Fiadanana, a village located about 30km from Antsirabe city.
+The car will bring you to a small town from where you will start a simple trek to Fiadanana.
 There, you will have a tour in the village to discover the rural way of life along with the customs of the residents.
 After the rice fields of Fiadanana, you will head to the Guesthouse (very simple local place) where you will spend the night.
-After the pick nick lunch, you will continue your tour to different villages, passing by rice fields, vegetables fields, mountains and so on.
-All villages all have their manufacturing specialties.

 Trekking tour: at least 30 minutes till half a day

-Ranomafana is one of the most important parcs of Madagascar, especially for scientists.
+Ranomafana is one of the most important parks of Madagascar, especially for scientists.
 That’s also why you can find an international science centre from the world-renowned primatologist Patricia Wright here.

 We shall organize your overnight here, enjoy this very special place.